gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/README.md

 Here is a list of [Openbuilds stores](/doc/openbuilds_stores_list.md).
 Note that few stores are selling a pre-cut V-Slots.

-## Current status

-:question: No build as been tried as I do not own a MK3.
-However, all parts, documentation and tests are finished.
-Waiting feedback from first builders (big thank you for the help!).

 ## Images

 ![Prusa i3 Bear Full Upgrade MK3 Left](img/3d_rendering/home_left.jpg)